 Instructions

 • Preheat oven to 400 degrees.
-Poke the yams several times with a fork or knife to pierce the skin.
+Poke the sweet potatoes several times with a fork or knife to pierce the skin.

 • Place on foil or a sheet tray in the oven and bake for 1 hour.

-• Let yams cool for several minutes, cut in half and scoop out the fluffy insides (I love eating the high fiber skin as a snack).
+• Let yams cool for several minutes, cut in half and scoop out the fluffy insides.

 • Mash the yams with butter, maple syrup, evaporated milk and salt until creamy and fluffy.